disorderedmaterials/dissolve/web/docs/_index.md

 ---
-title: "Dissolve User Guide for vMAJOR.X"
+title: "Documentation for vMAJOR.X"
-linkTitle: "User Guide (vMAJOR.X)"
+linkTitle: "Documentation (vMAJOR.X)"
 cascade:
   - type: "docs"
 ---

 Here you can find the user guide and examples for the current release series of Dissolve (vMAJOR.X).
-Documentation for the previous series is [available here](/previous), and updated documentation for the current development series is [available here](/continuous).
+Updated documentation for the current development version is [available here](/continuous), and documentation for the previous release series can be [found here](/previous).

 ## Copyright / Contributors